PhoduCoder/CKS-Learning/Certificates-in-k8s.md

 - This gives you the signed certificate, e.g., `kubelet.crt` or `apiserver.crt`.
 - Now the component’s identity is verified by the CA.

+- When a component CSR (e.g., kubelet.csr) is submitted, the CA uses: ca.key: To sign the certificate and create component.crt. ca.crt: To embed its public identity into component.crt for verification.
+  This establishes that the certificate is trusted by the CA.

+- Verification of certificates The ca.crt is distributed to all cluster components (API server, kubelet, etc.).
+  Components use it to verify that any presented certificate (e.g., apiserver.crt or kubelet.crt) is signed by the trusted CA.

 ---

 ## 5. Where do these certificates and keys go?